Work song: Agricultural work songs

-Most agricultural work songs were rhythmic a cappella songs intended to increase productivity while reducing feelings of boredom.
+Most agricultural work songs were rhythmic, a cappella songs intended to increase productivity while reducing feelings of boredom.
 Rhythms of work songs, similar to an African drum beat, served to synchronize physical movement in groups, coordinating sowing, hoeing, and harvesting.
 The usage of verses in work songs were sometimes improvised and sung differently each time.
 Improvisation provided singers with a subversive form of expression.
-Slaves sang improvised verses to mock their overseers, express frustrations, and share dreams of escaping.
+Enslaved people sang improvised verses to mock their overseers, express frustrations, and share dreams of escaping.
 Many work songs served to create connection and familiarity between workers.

 Yankee Doodle is thought to have started out as a harvest song, its words possibly originating from farmers in 15th century Holland.
-It contained mostly nonsensical and out-of-place words that were presumably sang to a similar—if not the same—tune: "Yanker, didel, doodle down, Diddle, dudel, lanther, Yanke viver, voover vown, Botermilk und tanther."
+It contained mostly nonsensical and out-of-place words that were presumably sung to a similar—if not the same—tune: "Yanker, didel, doodle down, Diddle, dudel, lanther, Yanke viver, voover vown, Botermilk und tanther."
 Farm laborers in Holland at the time received as their wages "as much buttermilk (Botermilk) as they could drink, and a tenth (tanther) of the grain".
+Music researchers pointed out that these songs highlighted how people spoke, the gender roles, and how workers migrated to different parts of the world.

+The improvisational aspect of these songs highlights their role as a form of social commentary and collective memory.
+Their rhythms link to African musical traditions that continue to influence genres like blues, gospel, and hip-hop.

 African-American work songs

 African-American work songs originally developed in the era of slavery, between the seventeenth and nineteenth centuries.
 Because they were part of an almost entirely oral culture, they had no fixed form and only began to be recorded as the era of slavery came to an end after 1865.
-Slave Songs of the United States was the first collection of African-American "slave songs."
+Slave Songs of the United States was the first collection of African-American "slave songs".
 It was published in 1867 by William Francis Allen, Charles Pickard Ware, and Lucy McKim Garrison.
 Though this text included many songs by slaves, other texts have also been published that include work songs.
 Many songs sung by slaves have their origins in African song traditions, and may have been sung to remind the Africans of home, while others were instituted by the captors to raise morale and keep Africans working in rhythm.
 They have also been seen as a means of withstanding hardship and expressing anger and frustration through creativity or covert verbal opposition.
 Similarly, work songs have been used as a form of rebellion and resistance.
-Specifically, African-American women work songs have a particular history and center around resistance and self-care.
+Specifically, African-American women work songs have a particular history and center on resistance and self-care.
 Work songs helped to pass down information about the lived experience of enslaved people to their communities and families.